rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 As the documentation says, we need to apply the manifest for the CNO to configure the OVS to send the network flow records to one Network Flow collector.

-But what we can choose as options to collect our Network Flows?
+But what options can we choose to collect our Network Flows?

 After some research we found 3 options available: